Morgan-Sell/usa-tourism-etl/README.md

 ## Notes
 To run the program on a local CPU, execute `main_local.py` in a command-line prompt.
 The file will perform the ETL by running the code in the `etl.py` module.

-To run the program on an AWS EMR cluster, one must run the `emr_notebook.ipynb`.
+To run the program on an AWS EMR cluster, one must run the `etl_emr_notebook.ipynb`.
 EMR requires a user of an EMR notebook that has a PySpark kernel to enable the use of the PySpark package.

 ## Packages
 The following packages are used throughout the project: